-We have entered into employment agreements with each of our named executive officers.
+We have entered into employment agreements or offer letters with each of our named executive officers.
 Certain key terms of these agreements and letters are described below.

-Dr. Cautreels, Dr. Kishimoto and Dr. Sands
+Dr. Cautreels and Dr. Kishimoto

-We entered into an employment agreement with Dr. Cautreels in July 2010, with Dr. Kishimoto in June 2011 and with Dr. Sands in July 2015.
-The employment agreements are for unspecified terms and entitle Dr. Cautreels, Dr. Kishimoto and Dr. Sands to annual target bonus opportunities of 25% of their respective annual base salaries.
+We entered into an employment agreement with Dr. Cautreels in July 2010 and with Dr. Kishimoto in June 2011.
+The employment agreements are for unspecified terms and entitle Dr. Cautreels and Dr. Kishimoto to initial annual base salaries of \$385,000 and \$275,000, respectively, subject to annual review and adjustment, and annual target bonus opportunities of 25% and 20%, respectively, of their annual base salaries.
 Their current base salaries are discussed in more detail above in the section titled "Base salaries."

-In the event either of Dr. Cautreels, Dr. Kishimoto or Dr. Sands is terminated by us without "cause" or he resigns for "good reason," subject to his timely executing a release of claims in our favor, he is entitled to receive base salary continuation for a period of 9 months for Dr. Cautreels or 6 months for Dr. Kishimoto and Dr. Sands, payment of all bonuses earned but unpaid as of the date of termination and continued health coverage for a period of 9 months for Dr. Cautreels or 6 months for Dr. Kishimoto and Dr. Sands.
-If, however, any of Dr. Cautreels, Dr. Kishimoto or Dr. Sands begins a subsequent consulting or employment arrangement during the period in which he is otherwise entitled to receive these payments and benefits, then any cash compensation paid to him in connection with the subsequent arrangement will be credited towards any severance amounts owed by us and we will not be required to provide or pay for any benefits that are provided to him through the subsequent arrangement.
+In the event either of Dr. Cautreels or Dr. Kishimoto is terminated by us without "cause" or he resigns for "good reason," subject to his timely executing a release of claims in our favor, he is entitled to receive base salary continuation for a period of 9 months for Dr. Cautreels or 6 months for Dr. Kishimoto, payment of all bonuses earned but unpaid as of the date of termination and continued health coverage for a period of 9 months for Dr. Cautreels or 6 months for Dr. Kishimoto.
+If, however, either of Dr. Cautreels or Dr. Kishimoto begins a subsequent consulting or employment arrangement during the period in which he is otherwise entitled to receive these payments and benefits, then any cash compensation paid to him in connection with the subsequent arrangement will be credited towards any severance amounts owed by us and we will not be required to provide or pay for any benefits that are provided to him through the subsequent arrangement.

-The employment agreements contain restrictive covenants pursuant to which each of Dr. Cautreels, Dr. Kishimoto and Dr. Sands has agreed to refrain from competing with us or soliciting our employees or consultants following his termination of employment for a period of one year.
+The employment agreements contain restrictive covenants pursuant to which each of Dr. Cautreels and Dr. Kishimoto has agreed to refrain from competing with us or soliciting our employees or consultants following his termination of employment for a period of one year.
 However, the restricted period will be extended to two years in the event the named executive officer is terminated by the company for "cause."

-For purposes of the employment agreements, "cause" generally means Dr. Cautreels', Dr. Kishimoto's or Dr. Sands' commission of, or indictment or conviction of, any felony or any crime involving dishonesty, participation in any fraud against the company, intentional damage to any company property, misconduct which materially and adversely reflects upon the business, operations or reputation of the company, which misconduct has not been cured (or cannot be cured) within 10 days after the company gives written notice regarding such misconduct, or breach of any material provision of the employment agreement or any agreement between him and the company, which breach has not been cured (or cannot be cured) within 10 days after the company gives written notice regarding such breach.
+For purposes of the employment agreements, "cause" generally means Dr. Cautreels' or Dr. Kishimoto's commission of, or indictment or conviction of, any felony or any crime involving dishonesty, participation in any fraud against the company, intentional damage to any company property, misconduct which materially and adversely reflects upon the business, operations or reputation of the company, which misconduct has not been cured (or cannot be cured) within 10 days after the company gives written notice regarding such misconduct, or breach of any material provision of the employment agreement or any agreement between him and the company, which breach has not been cured (or cannot be cured) within 10 days after the company gives written notice regarding such breach.

-For purposes of the employment agreements, "good reason" generally means, subject to certain cure rights, Dr. Cautreels', Dr. Kishimoto's or Dr. Sands' termination of his employment due to the company's breach of any one or more of the material provisions of the employment agreement, a material reduction by the company of his responsibilities or base salary, or, with respect to Dr. Cautreels and Dr. Kishimoto only, a relocation by the company of his place of employment by more than 40 miles.
+For purposes of the employment agreements, "good reason" generally means Dr. Cautreels' or Dr. Kishimoto's termination of his employment due to the company's breach of any one or more of the material provisions of the employment agreement, which breach continues for more than 10 days after having provided written notice of such breach, a material reduction by the company of his responsibilities or base salary, or a relocation by the company of his place of employment by more than 40 miles.